-The following steps must be completed by the competitive selection deadline.
+The following steps are common to the competitive selection process for each program and must be completed by the competitive selection deadline.

-- I. Non-Georgia residents will be considered in the competitive selection process on a space available basis, and will not be included if enough qualified applicants who are residents of the State apply.
-Please refer to the In-State Resident section of this catalog for more information regarding residency status. - 2.
-The student may enter the selection process for only one program of study, and one campus at a time. - 3.
+- I. Each program has a competitive selection deadline. - 2.
+Student must submit a Competitive Selection File Review Request form to the Office of Admissions by the application deadline.
+All required documents must be attached to the form.
+Forms submitted prior to the completion of all the requirements or submitted with documents missing, will be returned to the student and will not be considered in the selection process. - 3.
+Non-Georgia residents will be considered in the competitive selection process on a space available basis, and will not be included if enough qualified applicants who are residents of the State apply.
+Please refer to the In-State Resident section of this catalog for more information regarding residency status. - 4.
+The student may enter the selection process for only one program of study, and one campus at a time. - 5.
 Some programs have a single competitive selection deadline to admit a class for more than one campus.
-In this case, the student must select one campus and will be included in the selection for that campus only. - 4.
-The student must be in good academic standing with the College. - 5.
+In this case, the student must select one campus and will be included in the selection for that campus only. - 6.
+The student must be in good academic standing with the College. - 7.
 Each program requires that identified courses be completed by the competitive selection deadline.
-All required courses must be completed with a minimum grade of C. Please refer to the program information in the Academic Programs section of the Catalog for the courses that are required to enter the selection for a specific program. - 6.
-In addition to earning a minimum grade of C in each required course, an overall GPA of 3.0 must be earned in the required courses for the Clinical Laboratory Technology, Dental Hygiene, Pharmacy Technology-Degree, Radiologic Technology, ADN Nursing, and Practical Nursing programs.
-An overall GPA of 2.5 must be earned in the required courses for the Medical Assisting, Pharmacy Technology-Diploma, and Surgical Technology programs.
-The GPA will be calculated according to the current catalog course information. - 7.
-The following specific technical, science, and Health Science courses must be completed within seven years of the program start date, if required for the selection process.

-ALHS 1040 ALHS 1060 ALHS 1090 ALHS 1011 BIOL 2113 & BIOL 2113L BIOL 2114 & BIOL 2114L BIOL 2117, BIOL 2117L CHEM 1211 & CHEM 1211L CHEM 1151 & CHEM 1151L CHEM 1151 & CHEM 1151L
+- 8. The following specific technical, science, and Health Science courses must be completed within seven years of the program start date, if required for the selection process. - ALHS 1040 ALHS 1060 ALHS 1090 ALHS 1011 BIOL 2113 & BIOL 2113L BIOL 2114 & BIOL 2114L BIOL 2117, BIOL 2117L CHEM 1211 & CHEM 1211L CHEM 1212 & CHEM 1212L CHEM 1151 & CHEM 1151L CHEM 1152 & CHEM 1152L - 9.
+All transcripts reflecting grades earned at other colleges must be received by the Admissions Office prior to the application deadline.